dennuguyen/comp4128/p1/README.md

 My first instinct to solve the problem was to apply the sliding window algorithm because:
 - There are `n` total cars and you can only take `m` at a time as the cars arrive (contiguous and ordered).

-I also noted that the algorithm may be greedy.

-When I wrote the variables to obtain the minimum time and trips, I realised that this is not required since:
+However, a sliding window algorithm would be complex to implement and not required since the cars are already ordered by time.
+The algorithm may be greedy:
-- The algorithm is greedy so we only care about the latest time the car is able to arrive.
+- We only care about the latest time the car is able to arrive (in hindsight, not true).
 - The number of trips is just how many groups of `n` cars the ferry can ferry at once.

-I got stuck on this solution as it was not passing a hidden test:
+A basis for the solution is the following:
 ```cpp
 #include <cmath>
 #include <iostream>